Updated On

 Every roofing contractor I’ve ever known (myself included) gives free estimates, which means we come to your home, measure your roof for free, and give you a ballpark estimate of what we’d charge to replace it.
 Since we do this for a living, we’re pretty good at it.

-I don’t say that to discourage anyone wanting to estimate their own roof.
-Rather, I’m pointing out we exist to unburden homeowners of having to do things like this.
-Roofs are dangerous and incorrect estimation can be costly or prolong projects.
+I don’t say that to discourage anyone wanting to estimate their roof.
+Instead, I’m pointing out we exist to unburden homeowners of having to do things like this.
+Roofs are dangerous, and incorrect estimation can be costly or prolong projects.
 So, let a professional roofer handle it.

 Get a Free Roofing Estimate